junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Not just any apartment building then, an elderly living building.
 Dean thinks, instantly feeling a prickle at the back of his neck.
 He doesn't like it, but he can't really tell why, just the usual hunter's instinct kicking in.
 Something about this building gives him the same feeling whenever they have to go into a haunted house -- the lingering sense of death and a creepy sense of something terribly wrong there.
 The places where most cases happen and people die.
 Talking about heebie jeebies.

-He reaches for the back of his belt automatically, his fingers closing on empty air.
+He reaches for the back of his belt automatically and then his pocket, his fingers closing on empty air both times.
 The damned Grayle and his guards took his gun and phone, of course.
 Dean curses quietly, clenching his fist.

 He doesn't like it -- he's all alone, weapon-less, backup-less, clueless.
 He doesn't know when and where he is, and there is this creepy-looking old people's house waiting for him to enter.
 The gate creaks open by itself as Dean looks, like an opening mouth waiting to swallow him in.